Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning: Theoretical Justifications for the Cascade Strategy

-To proceed, observe that if $p_k/c_k<p_{k+1}/c_{k+1}$, then we would be better off by switching the models because
+To proceed, observe that if $\frac{p_\kappa}{c_\kappa} < \frac{p_{\kappa+1}}{c_{\kappa+1}}$, then we would be better off by switching the models because

-\end{proof} We also verify that our models are sorting following decreasing cost-normalized accuracies.
-The results for purely monetary pricing with $\alpha = \frac{1}{10}$ are shown in \cref{fig:cost_app}.
+\end{proof} Experimentally, we verify that our models used \alg are sorted according to the decreasing cost-normalized accuracies.
+The model order (using the purely monetary cost function with $\alpha = \frac{1}{10}$) is shown in \Cref{fig:cost_app}.
 With other $\alpha$ values, Llama-2-13b will be cheaper, so the cost-normalized accuracy will always be decreasing.